-- Prior Authorization requirements
+- Prior Authorization requirements.

-- Drugs that are not preferred
+- Drugs that are not preferred.

-- Certain quantity limits
+- Certain quantity limits.

-- Age limits
+- Age limits.

 The maximum amount of medicine Arkansas Total Care will allow to be filled during this period is a 93-day supply.
 The only way to extend your supply is to get a Prior Authorization from Arkansas Total Care.
-In certain cases, Arkansas Total Care will extend a Prior Authorization for transition fills through the end of the following calendar year.
-If this happens, a new Prior Authorization will be required at the end of the year.